The French social security system is basically a number of statutory schemes:

 The general scheme, introduced in 1945, was initially intended to cover the entire population.
 The creation of universal coverage was met with opposition however, whether from workers in sectors already covered by a scheme which they wished to maintain, or from self-employed workers who refused to be brought into the new scheme.
 This paper deals only with the general scheme, the unemployment insurance scheme and the supplementary pension schemes which cover all private-sector salaried workers.

-The general scheme is managed by a network of local, regional and national institutions organised by risk and administered by representatives of employers and employees under the supervision of the different ministries with responsibility for social security (the Ministry of Health and Labour issues, the Ministry of Finance and the Economy, and the Ministry of Labour, Employment, Vocational Training and Industrial Relations).
+The general scheme is managed by a network of local, regional and national institutions organised by risk and administered by representatives of employers and employees under the supervision of the different ministries with responsibility for social security (the Ministry of Labour issues, the Ministry of Women's Health and Rights and the Ministry of Finance and Public Accounts).

 The general scheme is financed mainly by contributions and taxes deducted from earnings, which account for 80% of total revenue.
 Contributions are calculated on the basis of percentage rates decided at national level and are borne partly by employers and partly by employees.
 The two social welfare taxes, the "Contribution Sociale Généralisée" (CSG) and the "Contribution pour le Remboursement de la Dette Sociale" (CRDS) are borne by employees.
 Current contribution rates and earnings ceilings are given in appendix.
 The CSG and CRDS are paid on income from employment, replacement income, property income, investment income and gambling income.
 All persons treated as residents of France for income tax purposes and subject to a French compulsory health insurance scheme are liable to the CSG (at the rate of 7.5% on earned income and 6.2% on replacement income) and the CRDS at the rate of 0.5% on their earnings.